andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 * The quickstart vignette shows an error message "Error in prepare_diagram(model_list): flowdiagramr cannot currently process flows that include an interaction between more than two variables".
 Not doing more than 2 variables is a problem/limitation we might need to resolve.
 See e.g. the new 'more model examples' vignette where I tried to implement a model that is biologically reasonable, and ideally should work.
 Should discuss how difficult fixing this would be. (and first address the other points).

 * Document/briefly describe all functions (both exported and internal) in documentation.md inside docsfordevelopers.
 Big picture, i.e. what function does and how it's called is enough.
 More detailed explanations should be in each function.
 Basically anything a new person working on this package needs to know to quickly pick up on things.

+* Example 2 in vignette G does not look right, some arrows don't start/end at boxes.

 ******
 # Less Important/Later